9 Essential ABA Terms Every Practitioner Should Know

 Shaping: Gradually Developing Desired Behaviors

 Successful applications of shaping can be observed across various settings, from educational environments to therapeutic practices.
-For instance, a study revealed that children with autism who experienced shaping techniques exhibited a remarkable 60% improvement in communication abilities over six months.
+For instance, a study revealed that children with autism who experienced exhibited a remarkable 60% improvement in communication abilities over six months.
 This finding highlights the method's potential in fostering essential life skills.

 The central node represents shaping, while branches show different aspects such as its effectiveness and applications.
 The statistics support the importance of shaping in behavior modification.
 Each branch is color-coded for easy navigation.